MTstateIntroStats/IntroStatActivitiesHybrid/_book/01-KT-Module1.md

 ## Vocabulary Review and Key Topics

-At the beginning of each module is a list of new vocabulary terms and key topics for that module.
-As you read through the material in the text book and watch the videos prior to class, look for these terms.
-Reference the following definitions to guide your understanding.
+At the beginning of each module is a summary of key topics and new vocabulary terms for that module.
+As you read through the material in the textbook and watch the videos prior to class, look for these terms.
+Reference the definitions to guide your understanding.

+### Key topics

+Module 1 introduces the foundations of data: observational units, types of variables, and how to collect sample data from a population of interest in a way that allows us to generalize our results back to the population.

-### Module 1 Vocabulary
+### Vocabulary

-* **Data**: observations used to answer research questions
+* **Data**: observations used to answer research questions.

-* **Observational units (cases)**: the subjects or entities on which data are collected
+* **Observational units (cases)**: the subjects or entities on which data are collected.

-    * The rows in a data set represent the observational units
+    * The rows in a data set represent the observational units.

+* **Sample size**: the number of observational units in a data set, denoted by $n$.

-* **Variable**: the characteristics collected on each observational unit
+* **Variable**: the characteristics collected on each observational unit.

 * **Types of variables**:

-    * **Categorical**: cases are grouped into categories
+    * **Categorical**: cases are grouped into categories.

-    * **Quantitative**: numerical measurements, where performing arithmetic operations makes sense
+    * **Quantitative**: numerical measurements, where performing arithmetic operations makes sense.

-* **Target population**: group of observational units of interest
+* **Target population**: group of observational units of interest.

-* **Sample**: subset of the population
+* **Sample**: subset of the population.

 * **Sampling methods**:

-    * **Unbiased sampling method (e.g., a random sample)**: on average, the sample will be representative of the target population; all observational units in the target population have the same chance of being selected
+    * **Unbiased sampling method (e.g., a random sample)**: on average, the sample will be representative of the target population; all observational units in the target population have the same chance of being selected.

-    * **Biased sampling method (e.g., convenience sample)**: on average, the sample will not be representative of the target population; some part of the target population will be over- or under-represented
+    * **Biased sampling method (e.g., convenience sample)**: on average, the sample will not be representative of the target population; some part of the target population will be over- or under-represented.

 * **Type of sampling bias**:

-    * **Selection bias**: method of sampling is biased; some part of the target population is over- or under-represented
+    * **Selection bias**: method of sampling is biased; some part of the target population is over- or under-represented.

-    * **Non-response bias**: part of a pre-selected sample does not respond or cannot be reached
+    * **Non-response bias**: part of a pre-selected sample does not respond or cannot be reached.

-    * **Response bias**: responses are not truthful (poor/leading question phrasing, social desirability)
+    * **Response bias**: responses are not truthful (poor/leading question phrasing, social desirability).

 * **Generalization**: to what group of observational units can the results be applied to?